State now accepting 2017 income tax returns

-BATON ROUGE- The Louisiana Department of Revenue will begin accepting 2017 state individual income tax returns on Jan 28.
+BATON ROUGE- The Louisiana Department of Revenue started accepting 2017 state individual income tax returns today.

 The date coincides with the date the IRS begins accepting 2017 federal income tax returns.
 Louisiana taxpayers can begin filing their state income tax returns electronically through Louisiana File Online, the state's free web portal for individual tax filers.

 Starting today, taxpayers can also begin submitting returns to the state through commercially available tax preparation software, or they can download paper tax forms from the LDR website.
 Updated printed forms will not be available before Jan.
 29.